 Teaching new vocabulary and reviewing the old vocabulary should be done before any activity, regardless of which language skill is being practiced.
 The vocabulary can be taught by using realia, pictures, flashcards, gestures, dramatization, drawing, giving synonyms and antonyms, using the word in a sentence, etc. Translating and defining the new vocabulary should be avoided unless the words are far above the learner’s language level.

-When it comes to speaking, and language production in general, mistakes cannot be avoided.
-Because of that, teachers should differentiate controlled, guided and free speaking activities.
-In the controlled activities focus is on the language accuracy and the errors in speaking should be positively corrected by repetition in a meaningful context, not by repeating the vocabulary or grammar structure out of context.
-When it comes to the guided activities, errors could be corrected, but that depends on the goal of the guided activity and what the teacher wants to achieve.
-In the free speaking activities, the goal is on developing communication skills, group work and social skills, so the errors should not be corrected.
-In this case, the teacher should only monitor the students.
+When it comes to speaking and language production in general, mistakes cannot be avoided.
+Because of that, teachers should differentiate controlled, guided, and free speaking activities.
+In the controlled activities focus is on the language accuracy, and the errors in speaking should be positively corrected by repetition in a meaningful context, not by repeating the vocabulary or grammar structure out of context.
+When it comes to guided activities, errors could be corrected, but that depends on the goal of the guided activity and what the teacher wants to achieve.
+In the free speaking activities, the goal is on developing communication skills, group work, and social skills, so the errors should not be corrected, and the teacher should only monitor the students.

 Examples of effective independent speaking activities are performing a role-play or a dialog, performing real-life tasks, interviewing a native speaker or someone from another country in English, etc. These activities have many common aspects – they are highly motivating, they have a meaningful context, and the learners can become more independent while engaged in these kinds of activities.